GispoCoding/eis_toolkit/README.rst

 Docker
 ----
-An experimental dockerfile exists at project root.
-If you have docker, you can skip all dependency setup by building an image
+A Dockerfile and a docker-compose.yml exist at project root.
+If you have docker, you can skip all dependency setup with the following:

+With docker compose
+^^^^
+Build and run the eis_toolkit container

 .. code-block:: shell

-    docker build . --tag eis
+    docker compose up -d

-and running a container from it
+Attach to the running container

 .. code-block:: shell

-    docker run -it -p 8888:8888 eis
+    docker attach eis_toolkit

-you now have a local development container.
+You are now in your local development container.
 You can for eample run

 .. code-block:: shell